Search

 example, if it were possible for a site to be penalized for

-using one of these scam submission services, it would then be
+using one of these scam submission services, it would then

 fairly easy to get your competition penalized for a nominal